Decima2/Decima2Toolkit/README.md

 This tool builds on model_feature_immportance to give users an insight into which features were most influential for their model over a **select group of data**.
 For example, a user may want to compare the most important feature across men and women in their data, or people with an income over 65k and under 65k.

-#### Instructions
-For detailed usage instructions and to explore how the module works check out our [Developer Docs](https://docs.decima2.co.uk/docs/explanation/grouped-feature-importance)
 #### Tutorial
 To explore tutorials on grouped feature importance including motivation and use-cases check out our [Jupyter Notebooks](https://github.com/Decima2/Decima2Toolkit/tree/main/examples/model_insights/model_explanations)